 On the second or last Thursday of the month we’ll host an industry Q&A with an agent, author or publisher!
 On Q&A days our special guest will be online from 12–1pm (UK time) to answer your questions about writing and the book industry.

-Our next Q&A will take place on Thurs 28 May – with associate agent Viola Hayden taking to Twitter to answer you questions about books, publishing and querying agents. #AsktheAgent
+Our next Q&A will take place on Thurs 30 July – with Charlotte Mursell, Editorial Director at Orion.
+Charlotte will be taking to Twitter to answer your questions about books and publishing. #AsktheEditor

 If these events appeal to you, please do come and join in on Twitter (@cbcreative) – we’d love to welcome you to our #WritingCommunity.
 And remember to check back to this blog, as we’ll be updating the schedule every couple of weeks with details of upcoming Twitter event dates.